nasa/cFE/docs/cFE Application Developers Guide.md

 An Operator has the ability to command Table Services to make a Table Dump File.
-The current contents of the Active Table Image are written to an onboard filesystem with a command specified filename.
+The current contents of the Active Table Image are written to an onboard filesystem with a command-specified filename.
 This provides a mechanism for Operators to obtain the current settings of Application parameters.
 The dump file is in the same format as a Table Load file and can be used later as a Load Image.
 Note that Applications can define a